kbriggs1/Sentiment_Analysis_Proj/README.md

 # Expected Result:

 Since this project is only a preliminary study with 6 narratives, the results will be open to larger experimentation.
 However, possible results to consider are intended to assess whether there are any clincial biases/judgments held by clinicians towards their patients depending on the patients' medical histories and/or current health statuses.
+Any evidence of this will help contribute to further medical studies on examining the relationship between medical biases and treatment methods.